 Business cards or postcards with contact details on.

-A float.
-Who knows what is the right amount but think about the prices of your items and plan potential level of change.
+A float. £40 in notes and change, but think about the prices of your items and plan potential level of change.

 Clothing, generally you will get cold.
 Standing around in the shade of the gazebos.
 Take lots of layers, particularly in winter.
 We have a separate article about this.
 Take a read.